 - Delete it: You might use this if an alias is receiving nothing but junk.

 - Never send it to spam: This is probably better left unchecked.
-The Gmail spam filter is usually good at picking the good from the bad.
+Gmail’s spam filter is usually good at picking the good from the bad.

-- Send canned response: Yes, you can set up an auto-responder with Gmail.
+- Send canned response: Yes, you can set up an auto-responder.
 Make sure the reply is sent from your main Gmail address (or a different alias), or the sender might receive your auto-response more than once.

 - Always mark it as important: Give VIP treatment to messages sent to an alias.